Located in the northern Sporades, between Skiathos and Alonnissos, Skopelos Island is 21 km long and at its widest, 8 km across.

 The imaginations of many travellers were fuelled by the magnificent scenery in the Mamma Mia movie, beautiful romantic locations touched by the spirit of fun, independence and adventure woven through the story.
 What serendipity might happen if you visit?

-The closest accommodation to the romantic clifftop chapel of Agios Ioannis is to be found in Glossa and the hinterland.
-Here you will find many luxury villas but the style of Cozy House in Glossa is hard to beat, as is the view (above).
-Just 3 km to the port of Loutraki and 6 km to the famous Mamma Mia clifftop view, this is a very comfortable and romantic choice of accommodation in Skopelos (see the terrace below).
+Travel Skopelos - The closest accommodation to the romantic clifftop chapel of Agios Ioannis is to be found in Glossa and the hinterland.
+Here you will find many luxury villas but the style of Villa Eleanorae is hard to beat, as is the view (above).
+Just 3 km to the port of Loutraki and 6 km to the famous Mamma Mia clifftop view, this is a very comfortable and romantic choice of accommodation in Skopelos.